NikolaiT/incolumitas/content/Security/datacenter-ip-api.md

 Author: Nikolai Tschacher
 Summary: For security reasons, it's often helpful to check if an IP Address belongs to a datacenter or cloud computing provider such as Amazon AWS or Microsoft Azure.
 Therefore, I have developed a simple public API that helps you to check if an IP address belongs to a datacenter / cloud provider.

+<a class="orange_button" href="https://incolumitas.com/pages/Datacenter-IP-API/">Visit the dedicated page for the API</a>

 ## Introduction

 The emergence of cloud providers enabled bot programmers and spammers to make use of cheap and scalable cloud computing infrastructure for their bots.
 As a business and website owner, it's in your best interest that your visitors are organic human beings and not automated programs that leverage the functionality of your website.